aflin/rampart/docs/source/sql-set.rst

    attempt to use the index whose (creation-time) textsearchmode is closest to the current value.

-   The ``textSearchMode`` default is
-   ``unicodemulti, ignorecase, ignorewidth, ignorediacritics, expandligatures`` (note that UTF-8 text is expected, since iso-8859-1 is not specified in the default).

-stringCompareMode
-"""""""""""""""""
-    Mode and flags for string compares, e.g.  equals, less-than etc.  It also controls the default mode for some :ref:`sql-server-funcs:String Functions` such as
-    :ref:`sql-server-funcs:stringCompare`.
-Its value is given in the same format as the `textSearchMode`_ setting, but the default is ``unicodemulti, respectcase`` - i.e.  characters must be identical to match, though ISO-8859-1 vs. UTF-8 encoding may be ignored.

-    A regular (B-tree) index will always use the ``stringCompareMode`` value that was set at its creation, not the current value.
-However, when multiple regular indexes exist on the same fields, at search time the Texis optmizer will attempt to use the index whose (creation-time) ``stringCompareMode`` is closest to the current value.
-This allows some dynamic flexibility in supporting queries with different ``stringCompareMode`` values (e.g. case-sensitive vs. insensitive).

 .. todo: find out if these are applicable .. tracemetamorph